sato3238/pot-sdk-doc/Testing_Windows10.md

-# Testing
+# Testing and validating your file and plugin names for uniqueness

-Plugin's test code exists at the source, `argoslabs/myplugin/asciiart/tests/test_me.py`.
+Plugin's test code exists at the source code file named `argoslabs/myplugin/asciiart/tests/test_me.py`.
-There are good ways to test with several testing framework.
+There are good ways to test with several testing frameworks.
 We are using [unittest](https://docs.python.org/3.7/library/unittest.html).

-Next code is full version of `test_me.py`.
+Below shows the full version of `test_me.py`.

 ```python
 """